t-cool/cl-exercise/README.markdown

 ```

 ## Usage

-To escape from the issues deriving from library dependencies, we'll use `qlot`.
+To avoid dependency problems when developing software, we'll use `qlot`.

 We need to change a directory to the project folder.

-Then typing `qlot exec ros -S . run` will load the libraries from the quicklisp folder inside the project directory.
+Then typing `qlot exec ros -S . run` will load libraries from `quicklisp` inside the project folder.

 ```lisp
 # change a directory to the project